vananh30/MOBAtatic_ETL/README.md

 The project follows the follow steps:

 Step 1: Scope the Project and Gather Data
-Step 2: Explore and Assess the Data
+Step 2: Explore and Assess the Data \n
 Step 3: Define the Data Model
 Step 4: Run ETL to Model the Data
 Step 5: Complete Project Write Up